noahehall/blockchain/blockchain.md

 ## blockchains

+- a shared ledger (db) that records a list of transactions that happen within the network
+  - started as an idea by Satoshi Nakamoto back in 2009 to solve problems with financial transactions
+  - bitcoin is the first blockchain, but now there are many more
 - can be thought of as a type of decentralized database
 - public blockchain:
   - permission: open and permissionless design that allows anyone to participate